General Data Protection Regulation (GDPR): What Do You Need to Do

 Why is GDPR happening?

-GDPR is an change to data protection law that was last updated in the 1990s.
+GDPR was an change to data protection law that was last updated in the 1990s.

 Since the 90s, there have been big changes in how people’s data is collected and processed.